-Yes, he's displaying them in three levels: After 4 days he points out a possible pregnancy, after 15 days he points out a probable pregnancy.
-After 18 days he is sure of his cause and confirms the pregnancy.
+Yes, pregnancy is displayed in three levels: As early as 4 days after ovulation a possible pregnancy is indicated, after 15 days a probable pregnancy is indicated.
+After 18 days post ovulation, Lady-Comp Baby is able to confirm pregnancy.
 This early knowledge is very valuable from a medical point of view, because you can immediately dispense with alcohol, medication or cigarettes.

 Quite simply, it answers the questions that arise when planning a child.
 It provides detailed information about your ovulation, your menstrual cycle and your hormone balance (CLI = sub-function of the corpus luteum).
 You can call up this information on the display at any time or print it out and discuss it with your doctor.

 On average, a woman can become pregnant on six days per cycle, five days before ovulation and on the day of ovulation.

-The spiral prevents the implantation of a fertilised ice in the mucous membrane of the uterus.
-Because the spiral is a foreign body for the female organism, it produces white blood cells - similar to inflammation.
-These small centres of inflammation in the uterus, which are normally not detected at all, can change the waking temperature.
+The non-hormonal IUD prevents the implantation of a fertilized egg in the mucous membrane of the uterus.
+Because the IUD is a foreign object inside the body, it causes the production of white blood cells - similar to inflammation.
+These small centers of inflammation in the uterus, which are normally not detected at all, can change the waking temperature.
 In order to obtain precise measurement results, it is therefore advisable to remove the spiral - and only then use a cycle computer for contraception.